Juwan23D/Youtube-Optimization-Analysis/README.md

 * Changed column titles such as as "youtube stats" to "Video Title" to bring clarity to information presented.
 * Rearranged columns to better refelect information.

    _Learning their phrases, symbols, and code words is very important to understanding your audience.
-In order to translate the symbols and emojis I had to reformat the unicode back into excel because the first upload had them untranscribable._
+In order to translate the symbols and emojis I had to reformat the unicode back into excel because the first upload had them untranscribable.
+  I also renamed the columns so I could better understand the information after merging them.
+Seeing a Likes.1 and Likes.2 would be very confusing especially after already deleting a few duplicate rows and columns.
+Renaming them to "Video  Likes" and
+  "Comment Likes" made things a lot easier to understand._

  **SQL**